octop162/CmdPal-Extensions/README.md

 ## Installation

-### Via Command Palette
+### Command Palette

 You can install the extensions directly from Command Palette.

-### Via WinGet
+### WinGet

-You can install the extensions manually via [WinGet](https://learn.microsoft.com/windows/package-manager/winget/) running the following commands from the command line / PowerShell:
+You can install the extensions via [WinGet](https://learn.microsoft.com/windows/package-manager/winget/) running the following commands from the command line / PowerShell:

+### Manual

+You can install the extensions manually from [GitHub releases](https://github.com/davidegiacometti/CmdPal-Extensions/releases).

 ```
 winget install davidegiacometti.EdgeFavoritesForCmdPal